sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 ## Overview

-This test plan will certify that Generic Config Updater (GCU) is able to properly add, remove, and update ACL Table Types, ACL Tables, and ACL Rules.
+This test plan will certify that Generic Config Updater (GCU) is able to properly add, remove, and update ACL Table Types, ACL Tables, and ACL Rules, and that these ACL rules and their priorities are respected and appropriate action is taken on packets.

 ## Testbed